asolove/asolove.github.io/_posts/2013-06-08-speak-at-jsconf.markdown

 **During the talk** I was scheduled against an awesome live-coding demo, and I remember being bummed about how empty the room looked.
 Maybe I should have picked a cooler title.
 That's the end of what I remember, because the talk itself is a complete blur.
 I look forward to watching the video to see how it went.

 **After the talk** it turned out the audience size didn't matter.
 The people who should have been there were there.
-Afterwords I was stopped by lots of people, some well-known and some not, who were interested in what I had said and wanted to follow up.
+Afterwords I was stopped by lots of people who were interested in what I had said and wanted to follow up.
 And Bryan Hughes called it "probably my favorite talk of the entire conference" in [a blog post](http://theoreticalideations.com/2013/06/07/jsconf-day-3-ideas-abound/).
 So that's a success.

-I feel very confident in this prediction: Whatever you decide to talk about, you will find the right audience.
-And they will be excited that they just heard you talk from the stage of JSConf.
+I feel very confident in this prediction: **Whatever you decide to talk about, you will find the right audience.** And they will be excited to hear you talk from the stage of JSConf.

 ### What to do